simonmarks-deloitte/redis-connector/README.md

     <redis:publish channel="news.art.figurative" />

-Any message hitting this [message processor](http://www.mulesoft.org/documentation/display/MULE3USER/Message+Sources+and+Message+Processors#MessageSourcesandMessageProcessors-MessageProcessors) will be transformed into a byte array (using Mule's transformation infrastructure) and will be published to the "news.art.figurative" channel.
+Any message hitting this [message processor](http://www.mulesoft.org/documentation/display/MULE3USER/Message+Sources+and+Message+Processors#MessageSourcesandMessageProcessors-MessageProcessors) will be transformed into a byte array (using Mule's transformation infrastructure) and will be published to the `news.art.figurative` channel.

 Subscribing to a channel is done by specifying names or patterns to which Mule will listen.
-For example, the following subscribes to a channel named "news.sport.hockey" and any channel that matches the "news.art.*" globbing pattern.
+For example, the following subscribes to a channel named `news.sport.hockey` and any channel that matches the `news.art.*` globbing pattern.

     <redis:subscribe>
         <redis:channels>